eedugon/eck-logs-and-metrics/docs/default_metrics_kubernetes.md

         - volume
 ```

-  - Cluster level metrics: These metrics needs to be feched just once, not per node.
-Originally these were proposed in a Deployment and not in a DaemonSet, but we have recently included support for `unique` inputs.
+  - __Cluster level metrics__: These metrics needs to be fetched just once, not per node.
+Originally these were proposed in a Deployment and not in a DaemonSet, but [Metricbeat autodiscover](https://www.elastic.co/guide/en/beats/metricbeat/current/configuration-autodiscover.html) has recently delivered the `unique` functionality, which allows to define an `autodiscover provider` that will run only once, acquiring a leader lease.
 I personally like more the `DaemonSet + Deployment` original proposal because it allows better dimensioning of the resources (CPU and memory request / limits).
-With this approach, one pod of the DaemonSet will always show more load than the others.
+With this approach, one pod of the DaemonSet will always show significant more load than the others.

 ```
-      autodiscover:
-        providers:
-        - type: kubernetes
-          node: ${NODE_NAME}
-          hints:
-            default_config: {}
-            enabled: true # double check if this is wanted
         # I like the following section (cluster level metrics) more in a Deployment than in a daemonSet with unique = true
         # But anyway this shows the new __unique__ functionality of autodiscover in metricbeat
         - type: kubernetes